Paula Dow: Career

 Dow joined the office of the United States District Court for the Southern District of New York in 1987, working in the Civil Division until 1994.
 She then moved to the office of the United States Attorney for the District of New Jersey, working there from 1994 to 2003.
 From 2002 to 2003 she served as counsel to U.S. Attorney Chris Christie.

+Essex County Prosecutor

 In 2003, Dow was nominated by Governor Jim McGreevey to be Essex County Prosecutor.
 She was opposed by some local leaders, such as Newark Mayor Sharpe James.

 State senators from Essex County blocked her confirmation, saying that they had not been consulted by McGreevey on the appointment.
 After serving as Acting Prosecutor for two years, she was sworn in as Prosecutor in June 2005 by Governor Richard Codey.